dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 alternate screen plus margins will see rendering to a subregion, with the screen outside this region not cleared.
 This is the only means by which existing output can be undisturbed by notcurses.
 Margins are best-effort.
-Supplying any negative margin is an error.
+Supplying any negative margin is an error. **notcurses_lex_margins** provides lexing a margin argument expression in one of two forms:

+* a single number, which will be applied to all sides, or
+* four comma-delimited numbers, applied to top, right, bottom, and left.

 ## Fatal signals